hendrixjoseph/hendrixjoseph.github.io/_posts/2020-12-17-moving-my-stocks-from-bumped-to-robinhood-in-five-days.md

 layout: post
 title: Moving My Stocks From Bumped to Robinhood in Five Days (Manually)
 tags: [bumped, money]
-keywords: [bumped app, bumped app review]
+keywords: [bumped app, robinhood, stocks, shares]
 ---

 With the advent of "the stock marketplace" and the end of the automatic, passive stock back, [Bumped](https://www.joehxblog.com/bumped/) is dee-eee-dee dead.
 Meaning the lucrative $300+ I've made with the app over the past couple years will not continue.